Invalid email address

 Why are influencer marketing analytics important?

-While 70% of brands track their influencer marketing campaigns, 30% of companies don't, leaving them in the dark about how effective their marketing spending is.
+While 70% of brands track the ROI of influencer marketing campaigns, 30% of companies don't, leaving them in the dark about how effective their marketing spending is.

 • Improve future campaigns.
 By analyzing the data from your influencer marketing campaigns, you can calculate the ROI, gain insights to improve future campaigns, and form hypotheses about what to test next.

 • Make data-based decisions for your business.
 Opinions and guessing can divide a team.
-Analytics are a source of truth and help you make objective decisions.
+Analytics are a source of truth to help you make objective decisions.
+Analytics help you focus your budget to the best-performing social media platform(s), content types (video or images), influencer selection criteria, influencer niche(s), length of video, hooks, CTAs, and more.

-• Unlock insights.
-Data forms the building blocks of analysis, and there is far more data available now than ever before.
+• Mine for insights.
+Data forms the building blocks of analytics, and there is far more data available now than ever before.
+A good analytics tool can help you mine for insights such as what makes a high-performing creative?
+What makes a high-performing influencer for our brand?

 • Understand where conversions are coming from.
-Tracking attribution can give you a better understanding of how your influencer marketing campaigns are driving conversions and revenue so you can do more of the right things.
+Tracking attribution gives you a better understanding of how your influencer marketing campaigns are driving conversions and revenue so you can do more of the right things.

 • Select the best-fit influencers.
 Choosing the right influencers is essential.
-Data analysis can help you identify influencers who are most likely to resonate with your target audience and drive engagement.
-Plus, after the campaign you can invite the best performers to become ambassadors or affiliates.
+Analytics help you identify influencers who are driving business impact so that you can find more influencers like them.

-Think of your influencer marketing strategy as a continual learning process.
-You’re not going to nail it on the first try (no one does!), and your ticket to learning what works and what doesn’t is through analyzing key data points after every execution.
+Think of influencer marketing as a continual learning process.
+You’re not going to nail it on the first try (no one does).
+What works today may not work forever.
+Your ticket to learning what works and what doesn’t is analytics.

-In these early stages, it’s important to predict the ROI of influencer marketing activities before you begin the campaign.
-Predictions will require you to make and document your assumptions.
-If you have no history with influencer marketing, look to industry experts and case studies to base your assumptions.
-Below are the assumptions Kynship.co uses for product seeding based on their vast seeding experience.
-It’s a good idea to be conservative when you’re first starting out–to allow for a learning curve.
+What can you expect from a product seeding program?
+Below are the assumptions Kynship.co uses for product seeding based on their experience.
+It’s a good idea to be conservative when you’re first starting out–-to allow for a learning curve.

 Our normal seeding numbers image